 Depending on the client’s level of expertise, I might need to point out a few best practices.
 I email them a how-to in PDF format, highlighting the fastest and best way to get their project to me.

 If the client has a test track for the bass, it’s sufficient a rough mix with and without it.
 However, the possibility of taking the volume of groups of instruments up or down is a great help.
 Typically, I might want to increase the level of drums and percussions, to help with my recording.

 I don’t have a standard on how many takes I record.
-My rule is: as many takes as I deem fit.
+My rule is: as many takes as I need.
 Even if I feel a take is good from start to end, I keep going for a couple more.
 I might come up with different or more interesting riffs or variations.

-I occasionally might want to take breaks.
-Sometimes I could even stop working on the track altogether and come back to it the day after.
+Whenever I’m sure about a good take, I write down its number.
+I might refer to it as the default later in the comping phase.
+I occasionally might want to take breaks or even stop working on the track altogether until the day after.
 The advantage of this approach is fresh ears and a more open vision.